 - Prospectuses.
 These should contain details of all shareholders (including for BVI entities) and for companies listed in China. - Annual reports.
 These should disclose family relationships if more than one family member is involved in the company. - Company reports.
 Most listed companies must file a report when certain shareholders cross investment thresholds and they should disclose who the ultimate beneficiary is.
 These can sometimes provide personal information. - Chinabond.com.cn.
 This site lists prospectuses for loans, financial statements and other information on many mainland Chinese and Hong Kong companies, including unlisted ones that have been involved in bonds or loans.
-Sometimes this
+Sometimes this includes information on shareholders.
+Note that searching this site can be quite time consuming.

 - Offshoreleaks.icij.org.
 This site lists hidden offshore entities.
-English only.

-- Children abroad.
-Many Chinese

-officials and state employees send

-their children overseas to study and

-also to set up a base through which

-they can channel assets into real

-estate or bank accounts for example,

-in case they ever need to flee China

-in the future.
-Research the possibility

-that the perpetrator has children

-overseas.
-You might find their name

-on assets in Canada or the U.S.
+English only. - Children abroad.
+Many Chinese officials and state employees send their children overseas to study and also to set up a base through which they can channel assets into real estate or bank accounts for example, in case they ever need to flee China in the future.
+Research the possibility that the perpetrator has children overseas.
+You might find their name on assets in Canada or the U.S.